 First, visit the ITCS software guide to see if the software is offered through the ECU Download Center.
 If not, you can check with the Dowdy Student Stores for purchasing options; many titles come with an educational discount.
 Students can also visit the Austin 104 computer lab or your professor may recommend a specific department lab which has the software installed.
-See this Software Listing for the Austin 104 lab.
 Many required software programs are also available through the Virtual Computing Lab which allows you to log in to a remote computer and use the software to complete a class assignment.
 This service is free to enrolled students.
 Students are eligible to a fully-licensed, FREE (keep forever) download of Windows 7, 8 and 8.1 through the Microsoft4Students program.
 Microsoft Office is available with each student's Office 365 Pro Plus subscription.

 My professor is using Blackboard.
 What does this mean?